 - 1 french baguette, cut into 1” thick slices

 - vegetable oil for frying

 - Mix your dry ingredients in one bowl, and in a separate bowl beat together the cream, eggs, and vanilla.
 Make sure the eggs are beaten well.

-- When the oil is ready (around 375º F), coat your slices in the batter, allowing the excess to drip off.
+- When the oil is ready (around 365º F), coat your slices in the batter, allowing the excess to drip off.
 If your bread is heavy, or if you like a creamier middle, feel free to soak your bread for a couple of minutes.

 - Carefully add slices to preheated oil, and cook until golden brown, then flip and cook the other side (3-5 minutes per).
 Cook in batches, ensuring not to crowd the pan.